 As the month ended, and Robert R. Johnson was showing few signs of improvement, the clash between he and William Bentley became personal for Robert.

-“‘I don’t know what’s going to happen,’” the primary witness –that asked to remain nameless in this report– reported Robert as saying in the days preceding the final blowout. “‘But something’s going down.
+“‘I don’t know what’s going to happen,’” the primary witness –who asked to remain nameless in this report– reported Robert saying in the days preceding the final blowout. “‘But something’s going down.
 I can’t take that man riding my ass the way he is.
-‘Why you just quit then don’t, is what I literally said at that moment,” this witness stated that he responded.
+‘Why don’t you just quit then, is what I literally said at that moment,’” this primary witness stated that he responded.
 “He looked at me like I had something growing out of my head.
 I think, and this is just my opinion, but I think Robert came from a long line of people who don’t just quit.
 I mean, that was my dad too.
 You don’t just quit, is something he said to me all the time.
 We’ve all heard the phrase, if you don’t succeed at something try, try, and try again, but I heard someone else state that if you don’t succeed after a time, just quit.
 There’s no sense in making a fool out of yourself.
 I respect Robert Johnson’s never say die attitude, but he was reaching that point where I thought he should seriously think about quitting.”

 “‘Damn it!
 Johnson!’
 William said approaching the machine that Robert had just jammed, again,” the primary witness continued.
 “At this point in his tenure, Robert Johnson was so used to jamming the machine that he almost always had a thumb on the stop button.

-“The pressure for William Bentley to do something came from on high, of course,” the primary witness said.
-“But it also came from those working on the machine.
+“The pressure for William Bentley to do something came from on high, of course,” the primary witness said, “but it also came from those working on the machine.
 They document all shutdowns, of course, so it doesn’t affect other operators on the machine in a disciplinary manner for one man’s mistakes, but those same operators do lose production credits and bonuses if one of the operators isn’t pulling his weight.
-Therefore, Mr. Bentley was getting it from both sides.
+Therefore, Mr. Bentley was getting it from all sides.

-“I was there, working right alongside Damn it the whole time,” said the primary witness.
+“I was there, working right alongside Damn it! the whole time,” said the primary witness.
 “I don’t know what these other people are telling you, but he was close to getting it.
-It’s a tough job, and he was putting some numbers together.
+It’s a tough job, and he was putting some good numbers together.
 He had good days and bad days.
 If all he had were bad days, I doubt Bentley would’ve kept him on.
 Robert did show promise, and we were all excited by it.
 If he could’ve strung enough of those days together, he could’ve shown a good month, which would’ve relieved Bentley of the stress and pressure from on high.
-Damn it just wasn’t consistent enough for solid production numbers though.
+Damn it! just wasn’t consistent enough for solid production numbers though.
 He just … the guy was a daydreamer.
 He’d have the machine working perfectly, and then he’d just go off into la-la land.
 Some of those moments were crucial, and I mean crucial.
-I mean, the actions warranted Mr. Bentley’s tirades, but this whole idea that Damn it was a total screw up the whole time, is just people remembering the screw-ups and the idea that we would not get a bonus for the quarter.
+I mean, the actions warranted Mr. Bentley’s tirades, but this whole idea that Damn it! was a total screw up the whole time, is just people remembering the screw-ups and the idea that we weren’t getting bonuses.
 People were pissed, I was pissed, but to say it was all one man’s fault.
-I mean, I saw a lot of people that could’ve done a lot of stuff to help Damn it!
-They would sit in the lunchroom all pissed off, but they wouldn’t lend a hand.
+I mean, I saw a lot of people who could’ve done a lot to help Damn it!
+They would sit in the lunchroom all pissed off, but they wouldn’t lend the man a hand.
 It’s a team operation, here at our company, and I didn’t see a whole lot of teamwork going on that whole month.

-“Yeah, I saw the whole thing go down,” this primary witness said.
-“Damn it went to la-la land, and caused a slight jam.
+“Yeah, I saw the whole thing go down,” this primary witness added.
+“Damn it went to la-la land and caused a slight jam.
 It wasn’t even close to some of the more major jams he caused.
 He could’ve stopped it had he reacted quickly.
 He, we, could’ve fixed that minor jam, but he wasn’t there.
 Mr. Bentley was.
 He was sprinting down the production line, and Robert saw him coming.
 He snapped out of his daydream, and we all had Mr. Bentley’s “Damn it!
 Johnsons” ringing in our headset.
-The minor jam became a major jam, and Bentley was running down the aisle to prevent Damn it from ruining the whole line.
+The minor jam became a major jam, and Bentley was running down the aisle to prevent Damn it! from ruining the whole production line.

 “Right here,” the primary witness continued, “I want it noted that the April second incident was an accident.
 I don’t know what other people are telling you, but I was there, and I know it was nothing more than a regrettable accident.
 You know how people get with eyewitness testimonies, at the scene of a crime, and all that.
 Some of the things, they say the saw, aren’t true.
 They remember things differently.
 I was there, and my memory is clear as a bell.
-Could Damn it have prevented what happened, perhaps?
+Could Damn it! have prevented what happened, perhaps?
 I’m not saying he was entirely to blame.
-An accident is an accident, but I have to imagine that Damn it has had some sleepless nights thinking about what he could’ve done right here to prevent what happened.
-Damn it was frustrated, his frustrations over the number of machine stops he had per quarter, and his inability to perform on a consistent basis landed on Mr. Bentley’s desk.
+An accident is an accident, but I have to imagine that Damn it! has had some sleepless nights thinking about what he could’ve done right here to prevent what happened.
+Damn it! was frustrated, but his frustrations over the number of machine stops he had per quarter, and his inability to perform on a consistent basis, landed on Mr. Bentley’s desk.
 The buck stopped at Bentley’s desk, and he had to do something.

 “So, when Mr. Bentley came running down the aisle at top speed,” the primary witness said.
-“I have to imagine that Damn it thought his job was on the line, and he pulled a “fudge it” moment, and instead of hitting the stop button, he let the line go, and the jam began building, and something had to give.
-In this case, as you know, a belt snapped and swung out, just as the sprinting screaming William Bentley tripped over nothing, and that cable took his head off.
+“I have to imagine that Damn it! thought his job was on the line, and he pulled a “fudge it” moment, and instead of hitting the stop button, he let the line go, and the jam began building, and something had to give.
+In this case, as you know, a belt snapped and swung out, just as the sprinting screaming William Bentley tripped over nothing, and that belt took his head off.
 It was an awful moment of perfect timing.
 In all my years of working on this machine, I never saw a belt snap like that, not outwardly.
 The machine has all sorts of safeguards to prevent it, but things like that do happen of course.
 I’ll also go on record with you, and anyone else you throw at me, when I say that Bentley didn’t trip over anything.
 He was sprinting, and he was a middle-aged man who probably didn’t sprint very often.
 He just tripped over his own feet, he stubbed his toe, or something, but he didn’t trip over a cable or a floor mat.
 He just stumbled in a manner that caused him to go in a downward trajectory at the exact moment that belt whipped out, in an upward trajectory.
 It was an unfortunate moment of perfect timing.

 “I feel for Bentley’s family, his kid, all that, but I may feel worse for Robert Johnson.
 He has to live with this moment for the rest of his life, but it was an accident.
 Make sure you make note of my characterization in your report.”

-Everything I’ve written thus far is true, or as true as the witnesses of the event believed it to be are.
-Everything I’ve written thus far is what I submitted as a field investigator for an insurance company.
-The insurance company was, of course, the insurance company for the box factory.
-The insurance company’s report was more bullet point oriented, and I have edited it with more detail for this story.
+Everything I’ve written thus far is true, or as true as the witness testimonies I’ve collected on the event believed it to be.
+Everything I’ve written thus far is what I submitted as a field investigator to the insurance company that employs me.
+This insurance company was, of course, the insurance company for the box factory.
+The insurance company report I wrote was more bullet point oriented, and I have edited it with more detail for this story.
 In the details of this story, I have also added the speculation and interpretation of the employees of the box factory that I would not dare add to an official report.
-I have been a field investigator for over ten years, and I know that my company does not invite most speculation and interpretation from those that witnessed the event and all that preceded it.
+I have been a field investigator for over ten years, and I know that my company does not invite speculation, or interpretations from those who witness an event, and all that preceded it.
 The story, as all stories of this nature go, involved superfluous details that wouldn’t have mattered in an official report, and I derived some of their testimonies second-hand from those I questioned.
-Again, this much of the information you will read below is not pertinent in an official report, but information that could be deemed important to a reader.
+Again, this much of the information you will read below is not pertinent in an official report, but information that I determined necessary for completion of the story involved.

 As you will read below, many of those involved in offering me further details accused me of having a perverse curiosity.
 The insurance company that I work for wants to know the bullet points of the incident.
 I know that, the witnesses know that, and all of the other players involved know that, so most normally avoid offering me superfluous details when I approach them in an official capacity.
-As long as I’ve been doing this, incidents such as this one stick with me, and they trouble me.
-One particular incident that occurred about seven years ago in a railyard has caused me sleepless nights and some attention deficit disorders.
+As long as I’ve been doing this, however, incidents such as this one stick with me, and they trouble me.
+One particular incident that occurred about seven years ago in a rail yard has caused me sleepless nights and some attention deficit disorders.
 This occurred early on in my career, before I learned that if I didn’t fill in the blanks of what happened, the details of the story would plague me for weeks, sometimes years.
-Knowing the whole story allows me to sleep at night, no matter how harrowing the details, allows me to close cases in a way that allows me to continue working for an insurance company in this capacity.
+Knowing the whole story allows me to sleep at night, no matter how harrowing the details, as it allows me to personally close cases in a way that allows me to continue working for an insurance company in this capacity.
 It might be a perverse curiosity, but I don’t think that covers it.
 I think I just have this personal need to close a case to my satisfaction.